-From the proposed regulation it is unclear how ARB will manage and regulate the use of acceptable HFC refrigerants.
+It is unclear from the proposed regulation how ARB will manage and regulate the use of acceptable HFC refrigerants.
 In the current proposed regulation, there is no reference to how California will determine or acknowledge acceptable refrigerants.
-Without clear direction, this could create confusion as manufacturers determine which refrigerants are acceptable alternatives to the list of prohibited substances in Appendix A. The EPA maintains a list of acceptable refrigerants that provides guidance to manufacturers regarding which refrigerants are legal as replacements for prohibited substances at the federal level.
-Manufacturers need clarification for how California will identify acceptable refrigerants and the process that will be used for that determination.
-Lennox urges that ARB acknowledge and abide by the EPA's SNAP listing process.
+Without clear direction, this could create confusion as manufacturers determine which refrigerants are acceptable alternatives to the list of prohibited substances in Appendix A.2 The EPA maintains a list of acceptable refrigerants that provides guidance to manufacturers regarding which refrigerants are legal as replacements for prohibited substances at the federal level.3 Manufacturers need clarification for how California will identify acceptable refrigerants and the process that will be used for that determination.
+AHRI urges that ARB acknowledge and abide by the EPA's SNAP listing process, which remains a viable program and was unaffected by the recent litigation on related regulations.
 It is a vital principal of the SNAP program that replacement refrigerants are identified and approved prior to the prohibition of existing refrigerants.
-Because EPA's regulations remain the law, manufacturers, distributors, and consumers are operating under the expectation that all EPA-approved refrigerants will remain so in California, unless expressly prohibited.
+Because EPA's regulations remain the law of the land, manufacturers, distributors, and consumers are operating under the expectation that all EPA-approved refrigerants will remain so in California, unless expressly prohibited.
 It would be helpful for ARB to clarify this legal reality in express terms.